timsim00/slots/README.md

-Feedback welcome.
+Feedback and questions welcome.

+Tiny, uni-directional, central state management in 70 lines of code.

 This is currently being used in an experimental, framework-less, build-less, lazily-loaded micro-frontend-y, web component and module-only app.
+It's working well.

 # API